ninekeem/teeworlds-dockerfiles/README.md

   externalTrafficPolicy: Local # useful if you need to see real client IP, not cluster
   internalTrafficPolicy: Cluster
   ports:
-  - port: 8310
+  - port: 8303
     protocol: UDP
     targetPort: server
   selector:
     app: teeworlds
   sessionAffinity: ClientIP # For more than 1 replicas.
-If player connects dummy, dummy stay on same server as player, who connected it
+If player connects dummy, dummy stays on same server as player, who connected it
   type: LoadBalancer # Can be NodePort, but LB is more flexible
 ```
 #### econ.yaml